-This Pee Wee Spotlight Photo courtesy of Silver Bay Kennel Club of San Diego
+This Pee Wee Spotlight Photo courtesy of Lost Coast Kennel Club

 To view other Pee Wee photos click here.
 If you have a Pee Wee photo you would like to share, please send to: firstname.lastname@example.org

 A Club must submit a Special Attractions Form to conduct the Pee Wee Class Special Attraction.
 The request must be approved by the Event Operations department.
 The Pee Wee Special Attraction is a pre-Junior Showmanship class.
 The Pee Wee class is geared toward children 5–9 years of age.
 Safety is a primary concern.

 Each Pee Wee unit consists of the child, his/her parent/guardian/responsible adult, and the dog.
 Only one Pee Wee unit is in the ring at a time.
 This is not a competitive class, but rather a fun, learning experience for the child and the adult.
 At an All-Breed Event the judge must be an AKC approved All Breed Junior Showmanship Judge.
 A Group Club or Specialty Club may have a Limited Status Junior Showmanship Judge that meets the criteria.
 The Judge MUST like children, be patient, kind, and have a sense of humor!

 This Special Attraction must be listed as such in the premium list and in any public announcements which will include the following information:

 - A dog must be at least four months of age to enter the Pee Wee class.

 - Bitches in season will not be allowed to participate.
 If pre-entered, a dog may be substituted that meets the eligibility requirements as specified by the club.